MFG38/colette/docs/technical/source_code_structure.md

 ### requirements.txt

 Text file containing the names of the `pip` packages that Colette needs for its build workflow.
 Install them with `pip install -r requirements.txt` before building Colette.

+### update-docs-changelog.sh

+Shell script used for making a copy of CHANGELOG.md in the **docs/** directory. build.sh also calls this script in the documentation build stage before invoking `mkdocs`.